nlamot/poc-rdqc-release-validator/README.md

-# POC RDQC Release Validator
+# POC Release Distribution Quality Gate
 This is a poc to try out the possibilities of Azure functions and event grid.
 I followed this tutorial: https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python?pivots=python-mode-decorators to first create a HTTP triggered application and then changed it to an EventGrid trigger.

-More information to be added.

 ## Running it locally